Youtiao: Folk etymology

 In keeping with the legend, youtiao are often made as two foot-long rolls of dough joined along the middle, with one roll representing the husband and the other the wife.
-The Cantonese name may derive from Guangzhou being the last resistance front before the Song dynasty collapsed.

 Indonesia

 In Indonesia, the fried dough is known as cakwe and is commonly chopped or thinly sliced and then eaten for breakfast.

 In Indonesia, the fried dough is known as cakwe (/ms/).
 It is commonly chopped or thinly sliced and then eaten for breakfast with bubur ayam (chicken congee) or eaten as snacks with dipping of local version of chilli vinaigrette or peanut / satay sauce.

 In Java, cakwe is usually sold as a street snack at kaki lima, usually at the same stalls that sell bolang-baling or roti goreng (sweet fried dough) and untir-untir (Javanese version of mahua).
 This snack is sometime served with spicy sweet salty sauce (optional).
 Savory cakwe, sweet bolang-baling and crunchy untir-untir are to be considered to compliment each other in a snack mix.